clemdesign/grav-plugin-social-seo-metatags/README.md

 ```
 social_pages:
   pages:
-    facebook:
+    opengraph:
+      enabled: true
+    insights:
       enabled: false
       appid: '1234567890'
 ```

-`enabled` e.g. "Facebook active" enable integration of [Facebook Open Graph](https://developers.facebook.com/docs/opengraph/getting-started) meta-tags.
+`opengraph.enabled` toggles the integration of [Facebook Open Graph](https://ogp.me/) meta-tags.

-You need to generate an app_id.
-Without this property you will lose admin right on the Open Graph Facebook Page.
+`insights.enabled` toggles the integration of [Facebook Insights](https://developers.facebook.com/docs/sharing/referral-insights) meta-tag, which needs an app_id to identify you as the owner of the document.
+You can find this app_id from the [Facebook App Dashboard](https://developers.facebook.com/apps/redirect/dashboard).

 ### Gzip activation